DataDog/documentation/content/en/synthetics/mobile_app_testing/_index.md

 ### Flakiness

-Flakiness is a pain point in end-to-end testing because tests occasionally fail.
-When a frontend team implements a change, an identifier in your test may alert on it instead of an actual application issue.
+Flakiness is a pain point in end-to-end testing.
+Test failures are occasionally caused by valid frontend code changes that impact an identifier, not by an actual application issue.

 To prevent flaky tests, Datadog uses an algorithm that leverages a set of locators to target elements in mobile app tests.
 A small change in the UI may modify an element (for example, moving it to another location).
 The mobile app test automatically locates the element again based on points of reference that are not affected by the change.